 Our current policies emphasize preservation of capital, as well as total return.
 Therefore, our investment portfolio consists almost entirely of high-quality, fixed-income investments.
 Liquidity is sought through diversification and investment in publicly traded securities.
 We attempt to maintain a level of liquidity commensurate with our perceived business outlook and the expected timing, direction and degree of changes in interest rates.
 Our investment policies in effect at December 31, 2006 limited investments in the securities of a single issuer (other than the U.S. government) and generally limit the purchase of fixed income securities to those that are rated investment grade by at least one rating agency.
 At that date, the maximum aggregate book value of the holdings of a single obligor or non-government money market mutual fund was:

-U.S. Government securities No limit Pre-refunded municipals escrowed in Treasury securities No limit(1) U.S. Government Agencies (in total) (2) 15% of portfolio market value Securities rated "AA" or "AAA" 3% of portfolio market value Securities rated "Baa" or "A" 2% of portfolio market value
+No limit

+No limit(1)

+15% of portfolio market value

+3% of portfolio market value

+2% of portfolio market value

 (1) No limit subject to management liquidity considerations.